Processing with input data Flanders

 The parcel map that serves as input for the upstream area computation, LS computation and tillage erosion computation is generated in the Prepare parcel map tool.
 The plot grid can be created in SAGA using the watem-flanders ‘Prepare parcel Map’.
 The plot grid is created from the files listed below.
 The order used is this (where later map layers are superimposed on previous map layers):

-• Land use map with values:
+• Landcover map with values:

 • 10000: forest